macziatko/OpenDoorProject/HowToGuide.md

 #### CSS configuration

-You can leave the configuration alone if you are fine with the current style and format of the course.
+You can keep the configuration if you are fine with the current style and format of the course.

 <br>